Battle of Lough Raska

 The Battle of Lough Raska (Loch Rasca) or Battle of Corcomroe (Corca Mrua) took place on 15 August 1317 near Corcomroe Abbey in north County Clare, Ireland.
-It was part of a fight for control of the Uí Briain chieftaincy and part of the Anglo-Norman wars in Ireland.
+It was part of a struggle for power between Clann Briain and Clann Tadhg, rival septs of the O'Brien dynasty, and was also part of the Anglo-Norman wars in Ireland.
 Forces loyal to Muircheartach Ó Briain were commanded by Diarmait Ó Briain in a pitched battle against Donnchadh Ó Briain, who was an ally of Mathghamhain Ó Briain and Richard de Clare.
 Both armies were about 9,000 men each.
 Diarmait Ó Briain's forces were victorious.
 This would be a precursor to the Battle of Dysert O'Dea.